Asbestos in Navy Ships

 VA Benefits

-The U.S. Veterans Affairs Administration (VA) provides benefits to those veterans who can show their diagnoses resulted from asbestos exposure during their service.
+The U.S. Veterans Affairs Administration (VA) provides benefits to those veterans who can show that asbestos exposure during their service caused their illness.

 Veterans may be eligible for: